 When so-called ‘pulse’ surveys are done right, they can be effective, but we’ve found that it’s easy to fall into a few common pitfalls.
-Are you following pulse survey best practices?
+Are you following pulse survey best practice?
 Do you have good employee engagement?
-Are they even a good fit for your organisation?
-Whatever you decide, here’s what to avoid:
+Are they even a good fit for your organisation, or are people bothering to answer your pulse survey questions?

 If your teams have to constantly answer employee engagement survey questions, they’re likely to stop replying.
 What’s the point if they gave feedback recently but nothing’s happened?
 They want to see action and change.

-2. Too many surveys = more work than you can handle
+2. Are you creating more work than you can handle?

 The feedback you get from employee experiences won’t have much use if you don’t have the time to implement it.
 It’s fine if they just want more stationery, but if they’ve got a more nuanced issue with the work culture, it’ll take longer to deal with.
 Either way they want to see the result before another survey goes out.
 Feedback is just the start of the process - give yourself time to make meaningful change for your employees.

-3. Don’t ask the same questions over and over again
+3. Are you asking the same questions over and over again?

 It might sound obvious but we’ve seen it happen.
 Not only are some people sending out surveys too often, they’re asking the same questions that their employees have already taken the time to reply to.
 It compounds the problem and means you'll never improve employee engagement even further.